 So, from the above discussion, we have understood the meaning and differences between Profit vs income.
-It is quite clear now that these two terms have a difference in meaning and uses in accounting.
-The conclusion of the above discussion is as per follows,
+It is clear now that these two terms differ in meaning and uses in accounting.
+The conclusion of the above discussion is as follows,

 - Income and profit are two important terms to understand the financial strength of any company during any particular period of time.

-- Income shows the amount earned in any financial year but profit is the positive amount which is left from the income post deduction of all kinds of expenses, overheads, taxes or interest if any.
-In accounting, the term profit and income can be used interchangeably.
-Income is termed as net earning also.
+- Income shows the amount earned in any financial year.
+Still, profit is the positive amount left from the income post deduction of all expenses, overheads, taxes, or interest.
+In accounting, the terms profit and income can be used interchangeably.
+Income is termed net earning also.

 - Both income and profit deal with positive cash flow.

-- There are two types of profit which is called gross profit and net profit.
-Gross Profit means the amount of revenue post deduction of trading expenses such as raw material, direct costs, etc. Trading expenses refer to the expenses related to the main activities of the business.
-On the other hand, net profit considers income from main and other activities as well.
+- There are two types of profit: gross profit and net profit.
+Gross Profit means the revenue post deduction of trading expenses such as raw material, direct costs, etc. Trading expenses refer to the expenses related to the business’s main activities.
+On the other hand, net profit also considers income from main and other activities.

-- In the same way, there are two kinds of incomes, earned income and unearned income.
-Earned income refers to the amount received from main business activities such as the sale of products or services, but unearned income mean amount received from other sources such as investment or sale of any assets in the business.
+- In the same way, there are two kinds of income: earned and unearned.
+Earned income refers to the amount received from main business activities, such as selling products or services.
+Still, unearned income means the amount received from other sources, such as investment or the sale of any assets in the business.

-- The amount of income is not controllable as it depends on various kinds of internal or external factors, but we can control profit as the expenses are internal kind of nature and manageable by effective management.
+- The amount of income is not controllable as it depends on various kinds of internal or external factors.
+Still, we can control profit as the expenses are internal kind of nature and manageable by effective management.

-- The profit during any particular period is directly proportionate to income if the management is able to control expenses.
+- The profit during any particular period is directly proportionate to income if the management can control expenses.
 More income means more profit for the business.

 - Profit and income are the two main parts of financial statements to know the profitability and strength of any firm.

-- In the initial stage of any business, profit vs income is considered the same terms due to the fewer type of transactions.
+- In the initial stage of any business, profit vs income considers the same terms due to fewer transactions.
 But the management should understand the difference between these two terms to make proper decisions in the business.
-Because of these help in cash flow and financial decisions.
+These help in cash flow and financial decisions.

 This is a guide to the top difference between Profit vs Income.
 Here we also discuss the Profit vs Income and key differences with infographics.
 You may also have a look at the following articles to learn more-